-GW-798, to the southeast and downgradient of the Chestnut Ridge Security Pits, has been developing since CY 2000 (Fig. 6.28).
-The volatile organic compounds detected are characteristic of the Chestnut Ridge Security Pits plume; in CY 2002 the constituent tetrachloroethene consistently exceeded the drinking water standard (5 μ g/L).
-These results indicate that there is some variability in plume behavior depending on location and that some migration is occurring through the developed fracture and conduit system of the karst dolostone to the southeast.
+consistently exceed the drinking water standard (5 $\mu$ g/L).
+These results indicate that there is some migration occurring through the developed fracture and conduit system of the karst dolostone to the southeast.

-The volatile organic compound concentrations observed in Well GW 305, located immediately to the southeast of Landfill IV, do not appear to be increasing as seen in previous years (Fig. 6.29).
-Concentrations of the volatile organic compounds in Well GW 305 have remained below applicable drinking water standards.
+The volatile organic compound concentrations observed in Well GW-305, located immediately to the southeast of Landfill IV, are increasing (Fig. 6.34).
+Concentrations of the volatile organic compounds in Well GW-305 have remained below applicable drinking water standards.
+The drinking water standard for the volatile organic compound 1,1-dichloroethene is 7 $\mu$ g/L. During CY 2003, this compound was detected just below this standard (4.3, 4.6, 6.4, and 6.0 $\mu$ g/L).